My Neighbour is Doing Work

 Dissent to the Notice

-You may concur on an Agreed Surveyor or each appoint an Independent Surveyor:
+You may concur on an Agreed Surveyor or each appoint Separate Surveyors:

 Agreed Surveyor

-You may appoint an independent Surveyor of your choice.
-Your Surveyor’s reasonable fees in all normal circumstances will be met by the Building Owner.
+You may appoint a separate Surveyor of your choice.
+The adjoining owner’s Surveyor’s reasonable fees in normal circumstances will be met by the building owner.

 Please note:

-If no response is received by the Building Owner within 14 days a further follow-up “Ten Day Notice” will be served stating that the parties are now deemed to be in dispute and a Surveyor must be appointed.
+If no response is received by the Building Owner within 14 days of the service of notice a further follow-up “Ten Day Request” will be sent advising that a deemed dispute has arisen and requesting that the adjoining owner appoints a Surveyor within the next 10 days.

-If no written response is received a Surveyor will be appointed for the Adjoining Owner by the Building Owner’s Surveyor under Section 10(4) of the Act.
+If no written response is received, a Surveyor may be appointed on behalf of the Adjoining Owner by the Building Owner under Section 10(4) of the Act.